Ever wondered how to prevent specific posts and pages from displaying in areas of your site like your sitemap?

 Knowing how to locate the page or post ID can be quite useful if, for example, you want to exclude pages from showing in your WordPress sitemap, or if you want only certain pages to show in the Pages Widget.

-In this step-by-step tutorial, you are going to learn how to easily locate the ID of WordPress pages and posts.
+In this step-by-step tutorial, you will learn how to easily locate your page or post ID in WordPress.